 There are two reasons a sweet potato pie will crack.
 One reason is overbaking.
 It’s very important to turn off the oven when the pie is set on the sides and still SLIGHTLY jiggly in the center.
 The pie will continue to cook even after the oven is turned off.

 The second reason a sweet potato pie might crack is sudden changes in temperature.
-For instance, taking the pie directly from the hot oven to the cooler kitchen counter.
+For instance, taking the pie directly from the hot oven and placing it on the cooler kitchen counter.
 In order to combat this, when the pie is done, simply turn the oven off, and crack the oven door.
 Keep the pie in the oven for another 10-15 minutes and allow it to gradually cool.

 Also, never put a hot or even warm pie in the fridge.
 This may also cause cracking.